jesperancinha/markdowner/Readme.md

 *   All indicated paragraph which start on a certain tag will be removed - We consider a whole paragraph according to the '#' notation of the markdown.
 *   Once all Readme.md files have been created or updated, we will finally add the template signature AS IS to the footer of all found cases.

+All tags are case sensitive, which means you do need to add extra tags in case you have issues with word casing.
-Once you finally run the above command, please make sure to double check the given signature before committing and pushig to your repos.
+Once you finally run the above command, please make sure to double check the given signature before committing and pushing to your repos.

 ## Status